Bombergirl

-is a video game developed by Konami and released for Japanese arcades on August 30, 2018.
-A Microsoft Windows version, where users are charged per play, was announced in January 2021 alongside a open-beta test.
-It is a spin-off from the Bomberman series, and is played similarly to previous titles, with the most striking difference being the characters are all humanoid girls depicted in a bishoujo moé visual style.
+is a multiplayer online battle arena (MOBA) video game developed by Konami and released for Japanese arcades on August 30, 2018.
+A Microsoft Windows version was released in December 2021, but shifted from its Pay-to-Play subscription model to Free-to-Play in September 2022.
+It is a spin-off from the Bomberman series, and is played similarly to previous titles, with characters that are all humanoid girls depicted in a bishoujo moe visual style.
 Eight players are split into two teams of four, who aim to destroy the other team's base by placing bombs and using character-specific abilities.